Affine Schubert calculus and double coinvariants: Cherednik algebras and the affine Springer fiber

 \subsection{The affine flag variety}

 Let \(G\) be a complex algebraic group such that its Lie algebra \(\frg\) is simple.
-We define \(\calO=\CC[[t]]\) to be the ring of formal power series of \(t\), and its quotient field is \(\calF\).
-Respectively, \(G(\calF)\) is the group of formal loops and \(K=G(\calF)\) is the subgroup of holomorphic loops.
-The quotient \(Gr=G(\calF)/G(\calO)\) has the structure of the ind-scheme, as an inductive limit by smooth subschemes $Y$.
+We define \(\calO=\CC[[t]]\) to be the ring of formal power series of \(t\), and its quotient field is \(\calK\).
+Respectively, \(G(\calK)\) is the group of formal loops and \(G(\calO)\) is the subgroup of holomorphic loops.
+The quotient \(\agrass=G(\calK)/G(\calO)\) has the structure of the ind-scheme, as an inductive limit by smooth subschemes.
+These subschemes can be taken as the union of Schubert cells, described below, with an upper bound on the length.
 For more details, see the survey \cite{Zhu16}.